Congratulations on completing the 100 Days of SwiftUI! I expect you’re feeling a number of different things right now.

 Well, I have a few suggestions.

-First, if this course was useful to you I’d like you to consider either buying one of my books or supporting me on Patreon.
+First, if this course was useful to you I’d like you to consider either subscribing to my tutorials or buying one of my books.
 I’ve provided everything here – all the daily introductions, all the videos, all the tests, and more – free of charge, because I want to help folks reach their goals regardless of their income.

 Alternatively, you could buy a book from me: